CheatSolutions/Important-Information/documentation/message translations .md

 ## How to Apply:
 ```
-1. Remember that all following translations are contributions by users.
-2. Copy all the options from the translation you desire from the ones below.
+1. Copy all the options from one of the translations below.
-3. Navigate to the directory /plugins/Spartan.
+3. Navigate to the directory "/plugins/Spartan" in your server's files.
 4. Open the messages.yml file.
 5. Delete everything in the messages.yml file.
-6. Paste the previously copied data to the now empty messages.yml file.
+6. Paste all the options you copied before to the now empty messages.yml file.
 7. Save the file.
-8. Run the command “/spartan reload” and you are all set.
+8. Run the command “/spartan reload” and you are ready!
 ```

 ## Simplified Chinese: